alok184/DevTinder/src/homework.md

 -- Make singup api dyamics to recive data from the end user -- user.findone() with dublicate emilid which object will return and why .?
 - Api Get user by ID
+- Create delete api
+-- Update data of  the user ----
+-- Create a update a user
+-explore the mongooose for model method